khushi-411/minimal-mistakes/_pages/home.md

 ---

 Myself **Khushi Agrawal** presently a pre-final year student doing my graduation from International Institute of Information Technology, Naya Raipur.
 It's really been a great journey throughout these years.
 I kept stumbling over the internet to gain information.
-Some of the times I wasted my time while searching about information which were not useful, these blogs will help you out to gain knowledge in minimal time.
+Some of the times I wasted my time while searching about details which were not useful, these blogs will help you out to gain knowledge in minimal time.

 I'm having keen interest about *Computer Vision*.
 I love to process images.
 I also have some basic grip about *Machine Learning*, *Deep Learning* and *Data Science*.